varunthapa777/produt-review-app/README.md

 ## Description

 This is a Node.js backend server using Express, Mongoose, and other dependencies.
+It also serves the frontend static files.

 ## Prerequisites